 Calluses are the thick, tough skin that grows on your heels and often other parts of your feet due to use.
 The calluses are there to protect our feet, but when they grow in excess.
 They can become painful and be an unattractive burden.

 Calluses build up from rubbing as we use our feet every day; they often crack and sometimes even bleed.
-Many men and women are embarrassed by these thick skin masses, so they feel the need to hide their feet.
+Many men and women are embarrassed by these thick skin masses, so they need to hide their feet.

 The fish pedicure is a recently popularized treatment for calluses.
 You sit with your feet in a pedicure bowl filled with tiny fish that eat off the dead skin.

 Filing down calluses is the best way to removing them.
 Doing so helps you avoid the painful cracks while maintaining a protective surface on your foot.

 Whether you are getting a pedicure or giving yourself a pedicure, do not allow your calluses to be cut off.
 While this may seem like a simple solution to quickly get rid of the dead skin, your skin treats the cut like an injury, causing the skin to grow back quicker and thicker.

 One way to file down your calluses yourself is to use a rough, coarse foot file or a pumice stone.
 Both are effective in safely removing the skin without causing additional harm.

 Once you have filed down your calluses, it is essential to follow up with an exfoliant and a moisturizer.
-Using an exfoliant like salt or sugar scrub (which you can buy or make at home) will help remove some dead skin cells and smoothing dry, rough skinn.
+Using an exfoliant like salt or sugar scrub (which you can buy or make at home) will help remove some dead skin cells and smoothing dry, rough skin.

 After exfoliating, it is crucial to add hydration.
 For calluses, use an extra-strength lotion to help penetrate the skin and provide deep moisture.